kseowoo0220/2024.Prediction-Model-for-Obesity-Classification/README.md

-# Prediction Model for Obesisty Classification
+# Prediction Model for Obesity Classification